-Penobscot Bay is the deepest body of water in the Gulf of Maine…and I (Astrig) live at its shores with my husband Steven, father Zaven, red hound, Jumping Jack, black cat, Oscar, three fiber goats, Queen Lollipop, Sir Neeshee and Trevor and a Navajo Churro sheep named Miss Maggie that Steven raised with a bottle.
+Penobscot Bay is the deepest body of water in the Gulf of Maine…and I live at its shores with my husband Steven, father Zaven, a flock of sheep, goats and chickens, three hives of honey bees, extensive gardens and lots of space to make art and good food.

 Living in the center of a campground is the perfect backdrop for my life.

 Unlike the “real world,” here there are no clearly defined roles to play.
 Asked for or not, we all offer opinions on what the other is doing…and many of our guests feel free to throw their thoughts into the mix.
 On a bad day it feels like living in a fishbowl, but on the majority of the days it feels like being wrapped in a warm breeze scented by May flowers.
 Imagine a continual swirl of creativity that’s more like a chorus than a handful of soloists.

 My artistic passions run towards colorful wool and everything of the fiber world…spinning and weaving and knitting and sewing.
 The goats provide us with all the mohair and cashmere I can use and are an integral part of Steven’s gardens…they process the waste and provide nourishment for the soil…but more importantly, they’re a constant source of happiness for everyone with their friendly dispositions and playful antics.
 We host events here through our non-profit, Makers Guild of Maine…the most well known event are Fiber College ones.
 Check out the website here.